jalp14/GARITS/README.md

 - Switch over to cloud-based DB for cross-platform functionality

-- Allow multiple instances of different platforms
+- Allow multi-instance running on different platforms

 - Make it work with GARITSiOS